Kermit Channel: History

-Hallmark Entertainment and The Jim Henson Company started a partnership in May 1998 to launch the Kermit Channel in Asia and Latin America expect to start in September 1998 with distribution handled by Hallmark Entertainment Network.
+Hallmark Entertainment and The Jim Henson Company started a partnership in May 1998 to launch the Kermit Channel in Asia and Latin America expected to launch in September 1998 with distribution handled by Hallmark Entertainment Network.
 This partnership had grown out of their co-production of Gulliver’s Travels.
 In 1998, Kermit had extended a license for the Muppet to Wave, a Singapore-based licensing agent, for apparel, toys and games categories in Taiwan and the Philippines.

 On August 31, 1998, the channel had a soft launch in Latin America and Asia with a revolving three-hour schedule.
 The next day, the channel's first general manager, Betsy Bruce, was announced.
-The Henson Co. and Hallmark were considering renaming the Odyssey Channel to Kermit Channel.
+The Henson Co. and Hallmark considered renaming the Odyssey Channel to Kermit Channel.
 A full schedule was put into place on October 1, 1998.

 The channel was launched first in Taiwan in January 1999, followed by India, which debuted in the first week in January 1999 with distribution and marketing handled by Modi Entertainment Network.
 The channel was next rolled out in Indonesia.
 With uncertain over the market downturn, the Kermit Channel decided to focus on the Asia market.
-Kermit's launched was delayed until August 1999 in the Philippines.
+Kermit's launch was delayed until August 1999 in the Philippines.
 By December 1, 1999, the channel had six million subscribers earlier than projected by its business plan.
 The next markets the channel was planned to be launched in were Singapore and Malaysia, while considering Japan and China.
 However by January 2000, Hallmark Entertainment Networks decided to instead to focus on existing markets, India, Malaysia and the Philippines, to build up capacity in distribution and brand awareness.